kyma-project/community/concepts/observability-strategy/configurable-logging/02-logging-collectors.md

 See also [more detailed here](../opentelemetry/README.md)

 ### Logs - Fluent-Bit
 Fluent-Bit is the log collector traditionally used in Kyma, being part of CNCF and widely adopted on Kubernetes.
 It is vendor-neutral and supports a variety of generic outputs, so that it can integrate with quite some backends.
-If a backend is not supported, you can use the fluent-specific Forward protocol to connect a FluentD, providing an even richer ecosystem.
+If a backend is not supported, you can use the fluent-specific Forward ot HTTP protocol to connect a FluentD, providing an even richer ecosystem.
 It will scale out perfectly by running on every node with a minimalistic resource footprint.

 ### Logs - FluentD
 Written in Ruby and being more resource-extensive than Fluent-Bit, FluentD presents a valid alternative to Fluent-Bit.
 However, it is usually recommended as the central application that does not run on every node but handles the central aggregation and shipment to the backend.